MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/provisioning/Provisioning.md

 Gets information about the installed provisioning package.

 ### [Get-TrustedProvisioningCertificate](Get-TrustedProvisioningCertificate.md)
-List all installed trusted provisioning certificates; use this cmdlet to get the certificate thumbprint to use with the Uninstall-TrustedProvisioningCertificate cmdlet
+Lists all installed trusted provisioning certificates; use this cmdlet to get the certificate thumbprint to use with the Uninstall-TrustedProvisioningCertificate cmdlet.

 ### [Install-ProvisioningPackage](Install-ProvisioningPackage.md)
-Install .PPKG package onto the local machine.
+Installs .PPKG package onto the local machine.

 ### [Install-TrustedProvisioningCertificate](Install-TrustedProvisioningCertificate.md)
-Adds a certificate to the Trusted Certificate store
+Adds a certificate to the Trusted Certificate Store.

 ### [Uninstall-ProvisioningPackage](Uninstall-ProvisioningPackage.md)
-Uninstall .PPKG package from the local machine.
+Uninstalls .PPKG package from the local machine.

 ### [Uninstall-TrustedProvisioningCertificate](Uninstall-TrustedProvisioningCertificate.md)
-Remove a previously installed provisioning certificate
+Removes a previously installed provisioning certificate.